 The first step in an orderly planning process is a self-assessment of farm or food processing business management practices.
 The Taking Stock workbook will assess your management systems, knowledge, and skills.

 As you go through the workbook, you will learn how planning provides the framework for effective decision-making.
-You will be able to set and prioritize goals for the farm’s future and identify resources that can help meet these goals.
+You will be able to set and prioritize goals for the future and identify resources that can help meet these goals.
 The purpose of the Taking Stock workbook is to build on your strengths and create a Farm Action Plan to improve your farm management abilities.

-- Electronic Taking Stock Tool
+- Taking Stock (PDF)

-- Taking Stock for Small Scale Food Processors (PDF, 1.2MB)
+- Taking Stock for Wildfire Recovery (PDF, 1.5 MB)

 - Taking Stock for Flood Recovery (PDF 2,549 KB)

 - Taking Stock for Flood Recovery (PDF Compressed 799 KB)

 - Recorded AgriWebinar: Taking Stock for Flood Recovery

 This material has been modified for use in British Columbia from the original developed by the Saskatchewan Ministry of Agriculture.
 This material is based on the original "Growing Your Farm Profits" workbook created by the Ontario Ministry of Agriculture and Rural Affairs in co-operation with the Government of Canada and the Agricultural Adaptation Council.